Jstith/CTF-Development/README.md

 - Misc

 ## All challenges

+This is a list of all challenges in this repository, including their intended difficulty, which CTF they were in, and additional authors for collaborative challenges.

 | Challenge Name | Category | Intended Difficulty | Featured In | Authors |
 | -------------- | -------- | ------------------- | ----------- | ------- |